Articles

 Perhaps you consciously asked that extra tax be taken from your regular income so that you would get a more substantial lump sum at the end of the year.
 Or perhaps you have made a negatively-geared investment that has increased the amount of your refund?
 There is a myriad of circumstances that could have put you in this situation.

 If you planned for a tax refund in the first place, that is a great start.
-If it just arose somewhat unexpectedly, you need to think about how to ‘get it right’ for next year.
+Did it arise somewhat unexpectedly?
+You need to think about how to ‘get it right’ for next year.

 If you had extra tax deducted throughout the year so as to boost the refunded amount, you probably had a plan as to how you would use it: holidays, Christmas gifts, debt reduction, special event or so on.
-If this was the case, put your plan to effect as soon as possible after the refund is credited to your account.
+Put your plan to effect as soon as possible after the refund is credited to your account.

 The fact is that you now have an opportunity to make good use of the tax refund – regardless of what brought it about.
 You may even become a little ‘accountant-anal’ about it and divide the refund into segments.